zachmdws/README-Generator/new.md

 Just download it!

 # Usage

-Use it to create a simple readme by answering questions.
+For educational purposes.

 # Credits

 Max

 # License

-Free to use
+Any and all can use this.